COSC3020/theory-vs-practice-ross223/README.md

 1. Asymptotic analysis observes the algorithm without considering constant factors, so while they impact the runtime, they don't show up in the asymptotic analysis.
-2. Certain notations like big O aren't closely related to the actual time complexity.
+2. Certain notations like big O aren't tightly bound to the actual time complexity.
-   For instance, most programs have runtime of $O(n!)$ and while this is true, it doesn't explain anything about the actual runtime of the program.
+   For instance, most programs have runtime of O(n!).
+While this is a true statement, this doesn't explain anything about the actual runtime of the algorithm;
+   as for all f(n) < n!, O(f(n)) is included in O(n!).
 3. Asymptotic analysis is only useful for input sizes larger than a specific n_0, so runtime for values below this n_0 are not accurately depicted by the analysis.